 CYCLE TIME: Read/write cycle time of 580 nanoseconds; 625 nanosecond access to corrected read data; and 928 nanosecond partial write cycle.
-Memory refresh takes 24 nanoseconds.
 Single and partial word writes are available.
-In multiprocessor systems, storage modules may be interleaved under control of the System Support Processor (SSP) software.
+In dual processor and multiprocessor systems, storage modules may be interleaved under control of the System Support Processor (SSP) software.